 As with all permanent structures built within or around the home, there comes a degree of rule and regulation needed to be adheard too.

-As a general rule from the 1st October 2008, garden structures do not require planning permision as long as the following points are followed:-
+As a general rule from the 1st October 2008, garden structure's do not require planning permission as long as the following points are followed:-

 1) No structure forward of the principle elevation fronting a highway.

 2) Must be single storey with a maximum eaves height of 2.5mtrs and a total height of less than or equal to 4mtrs for a pitched roof or 3mtrs for any other type of roof.

 3) Within 2mtrs of a boundry the maximum height cannot exceed 2.5mtrs.

 4) Garden structures must have no verandas, balconies or raised platforms.

 5) Where no more than 50% of the existing land around the 'original house' is already covered by garden buildings.